zoomed in mold spores

 Now, I am fulfilled in my work helping others.
 And I have energy to work full time…and I’m able to go on adventures like hiking and even scuba diving!

-What Can You Do About Mold Toxicity, Especially with Histamine Intolerance and Mast Cell Activation Syndrome?
+What Can You Do About Mold Toxicity?

 Every week, someone reaches out to me saying that they are down to tolerating 10 foods or fewer.
 Or they can’t walk through the detergent aisle at the store without feeling nauseated.

 She’d been trying to recover her health for 10 years.
-But she just kept getting worse.
+But she kept getting worse.

 We figured out she had Mold Toxicity.
 And she started on a very gentle, customized mold detox.

 I’ve found that 99% of my clients have Mold Toxicity.
-But, once they detoxify mold correctly, they can significantly reduce their Mast Cell Activation.
+But, once they detoxify mold correctly, they can significantly reduce their mast cell activation.

 Many people with Mold Toxicity are often highly sensitive and have trouble detoxifying.
+If you don’t follow a mast cell friendly protocol, it can go poorly.

 As a result, they tend to not get better from that advice.
 Worse yet, it can make them even sicker.